FOLIO: Natural Language Reasoning with First-Order Logic: Corpus Construction

 \subsection{FOL verification}

-Recognizing that the FOL formula annotations can be error-prone, we verify the syntactic validity and label consistency of FOL formula annotations in this stage.
-We verify the syntactic validity of the FOL annotations with an FOL prover.
-The prover is adapted from the one provided in the Stanford CS221 course page\footnote{\url{https://stanford-cs221.github.io/spring2022/assignments/logic/index.html}} The Inference Engine converts FOL statements in the form of Python code to conjunctive normal form (CNF) and then performs {\it resolution} on the CNF to arrive at the final output \citep{resolutionrobinson}.
-To the best of our knowledge, existing provers~\cite{prover9-mace4, tptp, isabelle} do not support input in the standard FOL format.
-Therefore, we developed a FOL $\rightarrow$ Python code snippet converter to be used with the Inference Engine.
-Examples of FOL statements and their corresponding Python code snippets are shown in Appendix~\ref{app:fol-python}.
+Recognizing that the FOL formula annotations can be error-prone, we verify the syntactic validity and label consistency of FOL formula annotations with an FOL inference engine.
+We include the details of the FOL inference engine in Appendix~\ref{app:inferencengine}.

-Proving a story requires three steps.
-First, the FOL statements of the premises and conclusions of a story annotated by humans are converted to Python code snippets.
-Then, the Python code snippets are used as input to the Inference Engine.
-Finally, the Inference Engine outputs whether the conclusions are True / False / Unknown, based on the premises.
-At the FOL Verification stage, apart from correcting syntactic errors, we also refine the quality of FOL formulas.
-For example, PublishedIn1832(thomas, excursion) is a valid FOL for the sentence ``In 1832 Thomas Skinner had published Excursions in India."
-However, there is no logical connection between the PublishedIn predicate and the years.
-In other words, the year 1832 should not be part of the predicate name.
-Thus, we change the translation into Author(Thomas, Excursions) $\land$ Published(Excursions, 1832).